poptart-cat-030/linux_assignment3_part2/README.md

 ```bash
 sudo pacman -Syu package-name
 ```

+- `S` is for synchronizing packages and downloading the package and its dependencies
+- `y` is for refresh which will download a fresh copy of the master package databases
+- `u` is for upgrading all packages that are out-of-date
-- where `package-name` is the name of one of the packages specified above
+-  `package-name` is the name of one of the packages specified above

 5. Copy all the files and directories from this repository using:
 ```bash